The Inquisition

 This section is based on excerpts from the paper: The Real Inquisition, Investigating the popular myth by professor Thomas F. Madden with footnotes by Fr.
 Lindsay Harrison.

 By the mid 16th century, Spain was the wealthiest and most powerful country in Europe.
 Europe's Protestant areas, including the Netherlands, northern Germany, and England, may not have been as militarily mighty, but they did have a potent new weapon: the printing press.
 Although the Spanish defeated Protestants on the battlefield, they would lose the propaganda war.
 These were the years when the famous "Black Legend" of Spain was forged.
 The "The Black Legend," did not arise until after the Protestant defeat at the Battle of Muhlberg at the hands of Ferdinand's grandson, the Emperor Charles V. A fierce propaganda campaign ensued.
 Two important Protestant publications in it were John Foxe's Book of Martyrs (1554) and a leaflet published in 1567 penned by a supposed Inquisition victim named Montanus.
 He painted Catholic Spaniards as barbarians who ravished women and sodomized young boys.
 The propagandists soon created "hooded fiends" who tortured their victims in horrible devices like the knife-filled Iron Maiden.
 The number of victims was exaggerated.
 Foxe claimed 32,000 were burned at the stake.
-The myth became the accepted stereotype, as seen in Dostoyevsky's Grand Inquisitor in The Brothers Karamazov and in Edgar Allan Poe's tale of The Pit and the Pendulum.
+The myth became the accepted stereotype, as seen in Dostoyevsky's Grand Inquisitor in The Brothers Karamazov and in Edgar Allen Poe's tale of The Pit and the Pendulum.
 Innumerable books and pamphlets poured from northern presses accusing the Spanish Empire of inhuman depravity and horrible atrocities in the New World.
 Opulent Spain was cast as a place of darkness, ignorance, and evil.

 Protestant tracts that took aim at the Spanish Inquisition drew liberally from the Black Legend.
 But it had other sources as well.
 From the beginning of the Reformation, Protestants had difficulty explaining the 15-century gap between Christ's institution of His Church and the founding of the Protestant churches.
 Catholics pointed out this problem, accusing Protestants of having created a new church separate from that of Christ.
 Protestants countered that their church was the one created by Christ, but that it had been forced underground by the Catholic Church.
 Thus, just as the Roman Empire had persecuted Christians, so its successor, the Roman Catholic Church, continued to persecute them throughout the Middle Ages.
 Inconveniently, there were no Protestants in the Middle Ages, yet Protestant authors found them there anyway in the guise of various medieval heretics.
 In this light, the medieval Inquisition was nothing more than an attempt to crush the hidden, true church.
 The Spanish Inquisition, still active and extremely efficient at keeping Protestants out of Spain, was for Protestant writers merely the latest version of this persecution.
 Mix liberally with the Black Legend and you have everything you need to produce tract after tract about the hideous and cruel Spanish Inquisition.
 And so they did.